irmen/prog8/README.md

 ------------------------

 - all advantages of a higher level language over having to write assembly code manually
-- programs run very fast because compilation to native machine code.
-It's possible to write games purely in Prog8, and even certain raster interrupt 'demoscene' effects.
+- programs run very fast because compilation to native machine code
 - modularity, symbol scoping, subroutines
 - various data types other than just bytes (16-bit words, floats, strings)
 - floating point math is supported if the target system provides floating point library routines (C64 and Cx16 both do)